-Whilst some tasks in the assessments have been completed well errors have often been seen with final displays of money, with responses frequently not shown to two decimal places, particularly when the value ends with a zero, i.e. £3.9 instead of £3.90.
+Whilst some tasks in the assessments have been completed well errors have often been seen with final displays of money, with responses frequently not shown to two decimal places, particularly when the value ends with a zero, i.e. £8.5 instead of £8.50.

-Conversion between units of measurement including time has sometimes been seen as a problematic area for learners with incorrect metric conversions, i.e. use of 100 to convert from mm to metres inconsistent units or lack of familiarity in applying the appropriate approaches or methods to tackle the problem.
-Converting within metric units and the necessity to work with consistent units is a common area that requires development as is the ability to convert between units in different systems, e.g. metric to imperial.

-Such errors can affect solving problems as well, such as calculating a correct area or perimeter, skills that are often completed incorrectly and regularly muddled up by learners with perimeter calculations for an area task and area calculations for a perimeter task frequently seen.
-In addition the conversion of time, when shown as a decimal, has been an area identified as problematic, e.g. 3.3 hours is often written as 3 hours and 3 minutes instead of 3 hours and 18 minutes.
+Conversion between units of measurement including time has sometimes been seen as a problematic area for learners ,with incorrect metric conversions, i.e. use of 100 to convert from mm to m; inconsistent units or lack of familiarity in applying the appropriate approaches or methods to tackle the problem.
+Converting between metric units and the necessity to work with consistent units is a common area that requires development, as is the ability to convert between units in different systems, e.g. metric to imperial.
+Learners have also sometimes struggled with conversions of area and volume when original values were perhaps in cm or mm, but the required answer is in metres.
+Such errors can affect solving problem solving as well, such as calculating a correct area or perimeter, skills that are often completed incorrectly and regularly muddled up by learners with perimeter calculations for an area task and area calculations for a perimeter task frequently seen.
+In addition the conversion of time between both hours and minutes and when shown as a decimal has been an area identified as problematic, e.g. 4.25 hours is often written as 4 hours and 25 minutes instead of 4 hours and 15 minutes.